-Contrast that with Accrual basis – in Accrual basis accounting; you recognize the income when you perform the work or earn the income.
+Contrast that with Accrual basis – in Accrual basis accounting, you recognize the income when you perform the work or earn the income.
 Generally, income is recognized when you issue an invoice for that work.
-Same with expenses – you incur the expense at the time your vendor bills you for that expense, not when you pay for it.
+Same with expenses – you incur the expense when your vendor bills you for that expense, not when you pay for it.
 So with Accrual accounting, you are tracking Accounts Receivables and Accounts Payable to track the time difference between recognizing income or expenses and paying for them.

 There are exceptions – some businesses, like retail stores, may more effectively be cash-based businesses.
-However, when there is no discernible timing difference, this is probably a more straightforward approach in those circumstances.
+However, this is probably a more straightforward approach when there is no discernible timing difference.

 Don’t confuse any of this with how you file your taxes.
 Almost every business (except our clients with inventory) files their taxes on a cash basis.
 That is to your advantage, so you are not paying taxes on the income you haven’t received yet.
 But that’s for taxes.
 So keep that separate in your mind.